GreenMashedPotato/Shrimp42/README.md

 Reddit [u/greenmashedpotato](https://www.reddit.com/user/greenmashedpotato)

 ## Disclaimer
-This project is still a work in progress, Rev2 will still be changed a lot after receiving feedbacks from other users.
 I haven't printed some of it.
 No guarantees that they work.
 If things go wrong, I won't take any responisibilities, Try at your own risk.